Topological quantum phase transition of nickelocene on Cu(100): Conclusion

-In summary, we have uncovered a topological quantum phase transition (TQPT) in published tunneling spectra of nickelocene molecules on Cu(100).
+We have uncovered a topological quantum phase transition (TQPT) in published tunneling spectra of nickelocene molecules on Cu(100).
 The TQPT is controlled by the distance between the STM tip and the surface.
 We have modeled the system as a spin-1 two-channel Anderson model with easy-plane magnetic anisotropy, which has a TQPT between a non-trivial topological \textit{non-Landau} Fermi liquid phase in the tunneling regime to a topologically trivial Fermi liquid phase in the contact regime.
 The transition extends to the zero-hybridization limit at the degeneracy point between the two-particle configuration and the one-/three-particle configuration.
-We find that the different behaviors of the differential conductance $\dIdV$ as a function of voltage can be explained in terms of this TQPT.
-The transition is characterized by a jump in $\dIdV$ at $V=0$ at zero temperature.
-However, in most experimental observations (case A) there is a hysteretic jump in $\dIdV$ also at finite voltage which can be explained by the structural relaxation of the molecule.
-In the absence of this relaxation and at finite temperature, the change in $\dIdV$ is continuous as the tip of the STM is approached to the molecule (case B).
+We find that the different behaviors of the differential conductance $\mathrm{d}I/\mathrm{d}V$ as a function of voltage can be explained in terms of this TQPT.
+The transition is characterized by a jump in $\mathrm{d}I/\mathrm{d}V$ at $V=0$ at zero temperature.
+However, in most experimental observations (case A) there is a hysteretic jump in $\mathrm{d}I/\mathrm{d}V$ also at finite voltage which can be explained by the structural relaxation of the molecule.
+In the absence of this relaxation and at finite temperature, the change in $\mathrm{d}I/\mathrm{d}V$ is continuous as the tip of the STM is approached to the molecule (case B).
+To our knowledge, this is the first experimental realization of the TQPT and might have applications in molecular electronics.
+We hope that our work will stimulate further research and help the interpretation of ongoing experiments in similar systems.